navig8s/navig8/README.md

 ## Roadmap

-- [x] Prebuilt Docker image with CORS proxy inside
+- [x] Prebuilt Docker image with reverse proxy to bypass CORS inside
 - [ ] Possibility to skip `values.schema.json` file for the form construction
 - [ ] Possibility to view and edit `values.yaml` file
 - [ ] Dark theme support